ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 In this tutorial, you will learn how to take an existing template created by another community member in Core and create a script that alters the template to perform an action when a player interacts with it.

-Together, you will create something that brightens every room: a light switch!
+Together, you will create something that brightens every room: a light switch.

 When a player presses ++F++ while near the light switch, it will flip and either turn on or off the light.
 It will simulate an electric current to the bulb.